 - A test for knee posterolateral rotatory instability.

 - Classification of knee ligament instabilities.
 Part II.
 The lateral compartment.

-- ref: The Reproducibility and Repeatability of Varus Stress X-rays in the Assessment of Isolated LCL and Grade-III Posterolateral Knee Injuries.
+- ref: The reproducibility and repeatability of varus stress radiographs in the assessment of isolated fibular collateral ligament and grade-III posterolateral knee injuries.
 An in vitro biomechanical study.

 - Surgical Repair:

 - ref: Repair versus reconstruction of the fibular collateral ligament and posterolateral corner in the multiligament-injured knee.